 - 7. [5 October 2006] - 8.
-Section 15, Paragraph two of this Law shall not apply to the matters in which the Administrative District Court has taken a judgment until 31 March 2009.
-A judgement in such matters shall be appealed in accordance with the procedures laid down in the Administrative Procedure Law.
+Section 15, Paragraph two of this Law shall not apply to the matters in which the District Administrative Court has taken a judgment until 31 March 2009.
+A judgement in such cases shall be appealed in accordance with the procedures laid down in the Administrative Procedure Law.